segmentstream-com/segmentstream-com.github.io/_docs/for-developer/partners.md

 * `position` - Product position in the list
 * `listName` - List name.
 This name will appear in the Google Analytics Performance report
 * `product.id` - String, even if the identifier is numeric.
 Matches the groupId in the XML feed.
 In the event that the products in the feed have no groups, it corresponds to the offerId.
 * `product.skuCode` - String, even if the identifier is numeric.
-Meets the offerId in the XML feed.
+Matches the offerId in the XML feed.
 Not necessary if the products in the feed do not have groups.
 * `product.category` - Array of strings from parent to child from left to right
 * `product.unitPrice` - Number, not a string.
 Price before discount
 * `product.unitSalePrice` -  Number, not a string.
 Price including discount.
 If there is no discount, unitPrice = unitSalePrice.
 Required field.
-* `product.variant` - Could contain size, color or other extra feature
+* `product.variant` - Could contain the size, color or other extra feature

 ### <a name="3"></a> Tracking product clicks in a list
 ------